Vanessa-Rodrigues-156/odrindia/README.md

 ## Features

-- **Idea Board & ODR Labs:** Submit, discuss, and collaborate on new ODR ideas and technologies.
+- **Idea Board & ODR Lab:** Submit, discuss, and collaborate on new ODR ideas and technologies.
 - **Mentor & Ideator Registration:** Join as a mentor or ideator to contribute or seek guidance.
 - **Chatbot Legal Assistant:** Get instant answers to legal and ODR-related queries.
 - **Discussion Forums:** Engage in detailed discussions on submitted ideas.